r-nikhil/r-nikhil.github.io/_posts/2016-05-03-sailor-lua-elasticsearch-admincenter.md

 layout: post
 title: Sailor - A MVC framework in Lua
 ---
-I will be working with Lablua this summer as part of the .
+I will be working with Lablua this summer as part of Google Summer of Code (GSoC).
 I shall be extending the Sailor framework by adding an centralized configuration editor and adding integrations to facilitate Elasticsearch indexes to be stored as Sailor Models.
 Sailor is a Web Framework.
 View the proposal [here](\assets\files\LabLua GSoc 2016 Proposal - Nikhil.
 R.pdf)

 ## What is a [Web Framework]() ?